-Only authorized users will have access to the system.
-Users will complete a user access form (VA 9957 form, snow ticket, or equivalent) to request access to components in the system.
-Only authorized users will be given access to the system, and only to the areas related to their program/duties.
+Only authorized users will have access to PETALS/PETALS CS.
+Users will complete a user access form (VA 9957 form, snow ticket, or equivalent) to request access to components in PETALS/PETALS CS.
+Only authorized users will be given access to PETALS/PETALS CS, and only to the areas related to their project/duties.

 8.1b Identify users from other agencies who may have access to the system and under what roles these individuals have access to the system.
 Who establishes the criteria for what PII can be shared?
-External users/users from other agencies will not have access to the system.
+External users/users from other agencies will not have access to PETALS/PETALS CS.